 You need to measure the base of your dog’s neck to ensure a comfortable fit.
 The industry standard is to add around 3cm onto the measurement to get the ideal collar length you need.
 But as I said, the manufacturer should help you out.

 - The collars width: there is another aspect to sizing though.
 So far, we have spoken about the collar length.
 What about collar width?
-Thinner collars may be daintier and lightweight for puppies.
+Thinner options may be daintier and lightweight, making them great puppy collars.
 Wide collars will be best for strong and/or large dogs.